PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/order-messages/order-messages.md

 - **Biggest page number value** - displays the biggest number of pages in table.
 - **Viewing {value}-{value} out of {value} (page {value} / {value})** - displays the current indication in page navigation.
 - **Items per page** - displays possibility to change the maximum entries to show in one page - **10**, **20**, **50**, **100**.

+## Multistores functionality

+The listing is displayed the same for all the available Multistores in webshop, switching the Multistores shows the same Order messages listing.